CBI charge sheets 4 including tainted Banda JE in a fresh child sexual abuse case | Law-Order

 The investigation showed that Gupta, Kumar and Singh had allegedly sexually exploited three children, in 9-12 years age group, from Chandauli during 2019-22, recorded their acts to be sold on internet and messaging apps, they said.

-In its charge sheet filed before a Chandauli Special Court recently, the CBI has slapped stringent provisions of The Protection of Children from Sexual Offences Act (POCSO)against all four accused.
+In its charge sheet filed before a Chandauli Special Court, the CBI slapped stringent provisions of The Protection of Children from Sexual Offences Act (POCSO)against all four accused.

 The CBI has alleged that loco pilot Kumar, posted at South Eastern Railway, Rourkela (Odisha), was in touch with Bhawan, Gupta and several unidentified individuals through Blued and Grindr – both social networking platforms for LGBTQ community, the agency has said.